-William (“Bill”) Henderson is an author, lecturer, and thoughtleader on the legal market.
-William’s insights earned him an ever-growing list of accolades from the nation’s most respected publications: the ABA Journal designated him as a “Legal Rebel”; National Jurist listed him as one of the five most influential people in legal education; and the National Law Journal included him as one of the 100 most influential lawyers in America.
+Bill Henderson is an author, lecturer, and thought leader on the legal market.
+His insights have earned him an ever-growing list of accolades from the nation’s most respected publications: in 2009, the ABA Journal designated him as a “Legal Rebel”; in 2013, the National Law Journal included him as one of the 100 most influential lawyers in America; and in 2015, National Jurist listed him as the most influential person in legal education.

-William is a Professor at the Indiana University Maurer School of Law where he teaches courses on the legal profession and serves as the director for the Center on the Global Legal Profession.
+Bill is a Professor at the Indiana University Maurer School of Law where he teaches courses on the legal profession.
 His empirical research has been published in leading law journals and publications for practicing lawyers.
 And his observations are frequently quoted in the mainstream press, including the New York Times, Wall Street Journal, Los Angeles Times, Atlantic Monthly, The Economist, and National Public Radio.

 - University of Chicago, J.D.